appml/neutrinote/README.md

 What is Community Edition?
 --------------------------

-A small subset of features that make use of Google related dependencies are not included.
+Pretty much identical to **Play Store Edition** except a small set of features that make use of Google related dependencies.

 How to build